lowerbarriers/finished-starter/_posts/2007-06-14-okay-so-i-almost-have-a-site.md

 ---
-meta:
-_edit_last: "1"
-type: post
-published: true
-status: publish
 title: Okay, so I almost have a site
-tags: - General
+tags: [General]
-layout: post
 ---

 Don't really want a blog.
 Gonna make it very Brad-like soon.